Optical conductivity of bilayer dice lattices: Summary

 \section{Summary}

 In this work, we investigated the optical conductivity of bilayer dice (or $\mathcal{T}_3$) lattices introduced in Ref.~\cite{SOG:part1-2023}.
-The bilayer dice lattice realizes four commensurate stacking: aligned $AA-BB-CC$, hub-aligned $AB-BA-CC$, mixed $AA-BC-CB$, and cyclic $AB-BC-CA$.
-Each of these stackings has a different energy spectrum and, as a result, distinct inter-band optical conductivity and activation behavior.
-To make an analytical advance, we employed effective models valid in the vicinity of the band-crossing points; the results for the tight-binding models are also discussed.
+A bilayer dice lattice realizes four commensurate stacking: aligned $AA-BB-CC$, hub-aligned $AB-BA-CC$, mixed $AA-BC-CB$, and cyclic $AB-BC-CA$.
+Each of these stackings has a different energy spectrum and, as a result, distinct interband optical conductivity and activation behavior.
+To make an analytical advance, we employed effective models valid in the vicinity of the band-crossing points.
+The results for the tight-binding models are also discussed.
+The effective models are able to capture the features of the optical conductivity related to the band-crossing $K$ and $K^{\prime}$ points.
+However, in general, they do not saturate the optical conductivity for all considered stackings.

 The optical conductivity for the aligned $AA-BB-CC$ stacking is similar to that of single-layer graphene with, however, a different activation behavior; see Eq.~(\ref{Conductivity-aligned-sigma-xx-fin}).
 In this case, only the transitions involving the flat band are allowed; see Sec.~\ref{sec:Conductivity-aligned}.
-There is a good agreement between the effective and tight-binding models at small frequencies signaling that the vicinity of the crossing points saturates the optical conductivity.
+There is a good agreement between the effective and tight-binding models at small frequencies signaling that the vicinity of the crossing points provides the main contribution to the optical conductivity.
 The contributions of the states in the vicinity of the $M$ point of the Brillouin zone become pronounced for larger frequencies or Fermi energies away from the band-crossing points leading to discrepancies between the effective and tight-binding models; see Fig.~\ref{fig:Conductivity-aligned-TB-full}.